bcgov/gwells/navunit/Readme.md

 The following commands will launch the tests with the individual browsers:

     ./gradlew chromeTest
+    ./gradlew firefoxTest (Make sure you install FireFox version 46 or older, newer version will not work.)
     ./gradlew phantomJsTest

 NOTE: ***Use phantomjsTest when configuring the OpenShift Pipeline***